Syd Brown (boxer)

 Cecil "Syd" Brown (died November 1947) was a boxer from Jamaica.
 He was Jamaica's Middleweight Champion and fought in several international bouts.
 He was also title holder of the West Indies.
-He competed in international bouts including in Australia and against Trinidad & Tobago's "Gentle Daniel".
+He competed in international bouts including in Australia and against Trinidad and Tobago's "Gentle Daniel".
 He was a middleweight champion of Jamaica and trained Prince Buster during Buster's boxing career before Buster became a Ska star.